stackrox/stackrox/README.md

  1. Create a cluster configuration and a service identity, then deploy the cluster sensor using that configuration and those credentials.

-You can set the environment variable `PREVENT_IMAGE_TAG` in your shell to ensure that you get the version you want.
+You can set the environment variable `MAIN_IMAGE_TAG` in your shell to ensure that you get the version you want.
 If you check out a commit, the scripts will launch the image corresponding to that commit by default.
 The image will be pulled if needed.